derlio/golang-study/en/The Laws of Reflection.md

 ```
 settability of v: false
 ```
-It is an error to call a Set method on an non-settable Value. *But what is settability?*
+It is an error to call a Set method on an non-settable Value. **But what is settability?**

 Settability is a bit like addressability, but stricter.
 It's the property that a reflection object can modify the actual storage that was used to create the reflection object.
 Settability is determined by whether the reflection object holds the original item.
 When we say
 ```
 var x float64 = 3.4
 v := reflect.ValueOf(x)
 ```
-we pass a copy of x to reflect.ValueOf, so the interface value created as the argument to reflect.ValueOf is a copy of x, not x itself.
+we pass a copy of `x` to `reflect.ValueOf`, so the interface value created as the argument to `reflect.ValueOf` is a copy of `x`, not `x` itself.
 Thus, if the statement
 ```
 v.SetFloat(7.1)
 ```
-were allowed to succeed, it would not update x, even though v looks like it was created from x.
-Instead, it would update the copy of x stored inside the reflection value and x itself would be unaffected.
+were allowed to succeed, it would not update `x`, even though `v` looks like it was created from `x`.
+Instead, it would update the copy of `x` stored inside the reflection value and `x` itself would be unaffected.
 That would be confusing and useless, so it is illegal, and settability is the property used to avoid this issue.

 If this seems bizarre, it's not.
 It's actually a familiar situation in unusual garb.
 Think of passing x to a function:
 ```
 f(x)
 ```
 We would not expect f to be able to modify x because we passed a copy of `x`'s value, not x itself.
-If we want f to modify x directly we must pass our function the address of x (that is, a pointer to x):
+If we want f to modify `x` directly we must pass our function the address of x (that is, a pointer to x):
 ```
 f(&x)
 ```
 This is straightforward and familiar, and reflection works the same way.
 If we want to modify x by reflection, we must give the reflection library a pointer to the value we want to modify.

 Let's do that.
-First we initialize x as usual and then create a reflection value that points to it, called p.
+First we initialize `x` as usual and then create a reflection value that points to it, called p.
 ```
 var x float64 = 3.4
 p := reflect.ValueOf(&x) // Note: take the address of x.